 Being caught in or in between objects includes accidents in which the worker becomes entrapped in equipment or is crushed by collapsing structures, materials or equipment.
 OSHA reports that all of these accidents are preventable if proper procedures and safety standards are followed.

 Our goal in pursuing a wrongful death claim is twofold: We help you recover your rightful damages for your losses as we advocate for the reduction of construction accident deaths to zero.

-Consult With Our New York City Work Related Injury Attorneys for Assistance Filing a Wrongful Death Claim and Recovering Compensation
+Consult With Our Work Related Injury Attorneys for Assistance Filing a Wrongful Death Claim and Recovering Compensation

 Turley Redmond Rosasco & Rosasco holds your loved one’s employer accountable for his or her workplace death.
-Our New York City work related injury attorneys offer a free case assessment so you can learn more about your options for recovery.
+Our work related injury attorneys offer a free case assessment so you can learn more about your options for recovery.
 Contact us today to schedule a no-obligation consultation.